caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ```
 ````

-### Most relevant parsl config arguments

-These are some of the most commonly used arguments used to configure parsl, for more advanced/specific configuration please consult the full parsl config docs [here.](https://parsl.readthedocs.io/en/stable/stubs/parsl.config.Config.html#parsl.config.Config)

-#### Config Args

-*run_dir:* Parsl outputs are written to the folder specified by the `run-dir` param in the Parsl configuration file.
-By default, this will be `./runinfo`

-### Configuring parsl for slurm
+### Configuring parsl for HPC

-Slurm is a commonly used scheduling system for HPC clusters, and it is the scheduling system the QIIME 2 core dev team is most familiar with.
-As such, we have configured our own parallel analyses to run on Slurm based systems, and can offer some guidance.
+Parsl supports a large number of compute environments via its [providers](https://parsl.readthedocs.io/en/stable/reference.html#providers).
+The HPC clusters used by the QIIME 2 core dev team use [Slurm](https://slurm.schedmd.com/documentation.html).
+As such, we will give an example here of configuring a QIIME 2 action to run in parallel on a Slurm based HPC cluster using Parsl's SlurmProvider.

-Fortunately, parsl implements a SlurmProvider for use on slurm based systems.
-In order to use it, your config should look something like the following:
+This is what a QIIME 2 config for running on Slurm looks like at a high level.

 ```
 [parsl]